 Analysis and Evaluation of the Effectiveness of the Board of Directors

-The Company distributed “Questionnaire on Effectiveness of the Board of Directors” (non-anonymous) to all the Directors and Corporate Auditors in December 2017 and collected responses and opinions from all members in January 2018.
-The secretariat of the Board of Directors compiled the responses, and analyzed and evaluated the effectiveness of the Board of Directors based on the data.
+The Company distributed “Questionnaire on Evaluation of the Effectiveness of the Board of Directors” to all the Directors and Corporate Auditors in December 2019 and collected responses and opinions from all members in January 2020.
+The secretariat of the Board of Directors aggregated the responses, and analyzed and evaluated the effectiveness of the Board of Directors based on the data.

 - Systems outside the Board of Directors

-The evaluation confirmed that the Company’s Board of Directors is generally functioning properly and that the effectiveness of the Board of Directors is ensured in all aspects, such as its size, composition, diversity, agenda selection, scope of matters to be discussed or reported, timing for scheduling the Board of Directors meetings, frequency of the meetings, operation of the Board of Directors including deliberation time, provision of additional information to the Directors, systems outside the Board of Directors such as those for providing training opportunities, etc.
+The evaluation confirmed that the Company’s Board of Directors is generally functioning properly and that the effectiveness of the Board of Directors is secured in all aspects such as its size, composition, diversity, agenda selection, the scope of matters to be discussed or reported, the timing for scheduling the Board of Directors meetings, frequency of the meetings, operations of the Board of Directors including deliberation time, provision of additional information to the Directors, systems outside the Board of Directors such as those for providing training opportunities, etc.

-Based on the results of this evaluation, the Company will examine and implement necessary measures in the future to make discussions more lively and productive at the Board of Directors meetings.
+In light of the results of this evaluation, the Company will continue to examine and implement necessary measures to make discussions more lively and productive at the Board of Directors meetings.

 The Company has set forth the policy on cross-shareholdings and standards for exercising voting rights pertaining to cross-held shares as follows.